.github | ||

 -mapping value

-Comma-separated or repeated mappings of externalHostname=host:port (env MAPPING)
+Comma or newline delimited or repeated mappings of externalHostname=host:port (env MAPPING)

 -metrics-backend string